-Learning Activities: Students will be presented with unknown samples and required to perform data collection, data correlation, and analysis to identify or determine the concentration of their unknowns in several laboratory experiments.
-The students then report their data, calculations, and conclusions on the lab data report sheet.
+Learning Activities: Students will be presented with unknown samples and required to perform data collection, data correlation, and analysis to identify or determine the concentration of their unknowns in Laboratory Experiments 1, 4, 9, and 7.
+The students then report their data, calculations, and conclusions on the lab report sheet.